-The meridian system balances Yin and Yang and keeps Chi moving; regulates conditions of excess and deficiency; resists external and internal disease-producing organisms; and indicates when there is disharmony and imbalance.
+The meridian system balances Yin and Yang and keeps Chi moving; regulates conditions of excess and deficiency; resists external and internal disease-producing organisms, and indicates when there are disharmony and imbalance.

 So how do we work with all of this information?